centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-node-exporter-windows.md

 ## Overview

-This pack enables the monitoring of a Windows host based on metrics provided by the Prometheus exporter, a software agent that collects and exposes performance and system resource data for effective monitoring.
+This pack enables the monitoring of a Windows host based on metrics provided by the Prometheus exporter, a software agent that collects and exposes performance and system resource data.

 ## Pack assets